rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 If you like you can explore other visualizations with STAMP or attempt to load KOs instead within STAMP.
 For example, you should be able to answer the following question.

 Q6) What is the most significant KO between Healthy and Sick using a multiple test corrected Welch's t-test?
+Q7) Generate a bar chart for this KO.